 Then, the esthetician will use specialized HydraFacial equipment.
 The HydraFacial kit resurfaces your skin, removing dead skin cells with the ‘vortex fusion tip,’ which strips the outermost layer of skin.
 This process is good; it’s just dirt and dead skin cells.
 In microdermabrasion, the skin needs to be cleaned manually before the exfoliation treatment.
 HydraFacial carries both out at the same with one applicator head.
 It uses a lactic acid and glucosamine serum to cleanse and exfoliate the debris.

 The next step is applying a gentle chemical peel to loosen any remaining debris in your pores.
 This part of the treatment is beneficial if you have oily or acne-prone skin and general skin health.

 Step four is extraction.
 Microdermabrasion does not include this feature.
-The powerful suction of hydrafacial equipment extracts any remaining debris from pores and removes impurities from your skin.
+The powerful suction of HydraFacial equipment extracts any remaining debris from pores and removes impurities from your skin.

 The session will complete treatment with red LED light therapy to boost skin rejuvenation.
-Using a red LED light treatment reduces redness and helps to stimulate collagen production.
+A red LED light treatment reduces redness and helps to stimulate collagen production.
 If you’re having acne treatment, you may have a blue LED session in your treatment.
 This treatment helps kill the bacteria that cause acne.

-Does Hydrafacial Work?
+Does HydraFacial Work?

 According to a 2008 study, yes!
 Twenty women aged between 34 and 56 years participated in the study.
-Some participants use hydrafacial treatments with an antioxidant serum, while others manually apply antioxidant serum for six treatments.
+Some participants use HydraFacial treatments with an antioxidant serum, while others manually apply antioxidant serum for six treatments.

 Brilliant Massage & Skin